MultiRPG/Framework/README.md

             ["light"] = "assets/fonts/Roboto-Light.ttf", -- FONTS[ 12 ].light
         }
         ```
+- TEXTURES
+    - Textures can be called anywhere on client side, by default they are not allocated in memory until they are called with a function.
+    - Textures are automatically delocated from memory if they are not called for 10 seconds.
+    - Textures can delocated from memory by calling `TEXTURES.deleteAllTextures()`
+    - Textures can be easily called using `TEXTURES[ path ]` for example `TEXTURES[ "assets/images/background.png" ]`
 - Events (eg. `onClientVehicleEnter`)
     - Events can be added easily in `events.lua` file by scheme:
         ```lua